signalfx/gateway/README.md

 ## Http Proxy Support

 The go http code supports the use of an http proxy through the environment variable `HTTP_PROXY="http://proxyhost:proxyport"`.
-With this the metricproxy will proxy all http connections through that host and port.
+With this the gateway will proxy all http connections through that host and port.
 This can be put into the start script, or as part of the environment sent into the container if using a container solution like maestro.